oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 document, the representation for a UTF-8 String Pair User Property is `"key:value"`.

-Per the MQTT specification, sections 1.5.4 and 1.5.7, each string is encoded with a 2-byte length followed by the UTF-8 encoding of the string, so the general form of a UTF-8 String Pair is:
+Per the MQTT specification sections 1.5.4 and 1.5.7 each string is encoded with a 2-byte length followed by the UTF-8 encoding of the string, so the general form of a UTF-8 String Pair is: